ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 * [Appendix B - OAuth Primer](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix B - OAuth Primer.html)
 * [Appendix C - Python & IPython Notebook Tips](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix C - Python & IPython Notebook Tips.html)

+## Blog & Screencasts

+Be sure to bookmark the [Mining the Social Web Vimeo Channel]() to stay up to date with short instructional videos that demonstrate how to use the tools in this repository.
+More screencasts are being added all the time, so check back often -- or better yet, subscribe to the channel.

+You might also benefit from the content that is being regularly added to the companion blog at http://MiningTheSocialWeb.com

 ## The _Mining the Social Web_ Virtual Machine

-_You may enjoy [this short screencast](https://www.youtube.com/watch?v=BTyKPMfi_JQ) that demonstrates the step-by-step instructions involved in installing the book's virtual machine._
+_You may enjoy [this short screencast](https://vimeo.com/72383764) that demonstrates the step-by-step instructions involved in installing the book's virtual machine._

 The code for _Mining the Social Web_ is organized by chapter in an [IPython Notebook](http://ipython.org/notebook.html) format to maximize enjoyment of following along with examples as part of an interactive experience.
 Unfortunately, some of the Python dependencies for the example code can be a little bit tricky to get installed and configured, so providing a completely turn-key virtual machine to make your reading experience as simple and enjoyable as possible is in order.
 Even if you are a seasoned developer, you may still find some value in using this virtual machine to get started and save yourself some time.
 The virtual machine is powered with [Vagrant](http://vagrantup.com/), an amazing development tool that you'll probably want to know about and arguably makes working with virtualization even easier than a native [Virtualbox](http://www.virtualbox.org/) or VMWare image.